gzcmustafa/quiz-app/README.md

 # Quiz App 🎯

 A dynamic quiz application powered by the Open Trivia Database (OpenTDB) API.
 Challenge yourself with thousands of questions across multiple categories and difficulty levels.
-Built with React and modern web technologies for a seamless quiz experience!
+Built with React and modern web technologies for quiz experience!

 ## 🚀 Live Demo